duckdb/extension-template/README.md

 ### Installing the deployed binaries
 To install your extension binaries from S3, you will need to do two things.
 Firstly, DuckDB should be launched with the `allow_unsigned_extensions` option set to true.
 How to set this will depend on the client you're using.
+Some examples:

 CLI:
 ```shell